Skip to main content

 3 mentions Positive Neutral Negative

-• “I cried multiple times while playing, deeply moved by the emotional storytelling.”
+• “I cried multiple times while playing.”

 • replayability